ErnestThePoet/ACARS-Recorder/README.md

 # ACARS-Recorder
-If you use [acarsdec](https://github.com/TLeconte/acarsdec) to decode ACARS messages and want a modern platform where you can store and view all the messages you received, this is what may light you up.
+If you use [acarsdec](https://github.com/TLeconte/acarsdec) to decode ACARS messages and want a modern, powerful platform where you can store and view all the messages you received, this is what may light you up.

 # Features
 - Modern architecture